wmckeever/roll-the-dice/README.md

 The challenge here is transforming the random decimal (between 0 and 0.99999999...) into a number that's either 1, 2, 3, 4, 5, or 6.
 To do this you'll need to do some multiplying and some `Math.floor()`ing (or `Math.ceil()`ing).

-## Stretch goals
+## `custom-roll.js`

-* Create a new file, `custom-roll.js`, that prompts the user for how many sides the dice should have, then simulates a roll of a dice with that many sides.
+Create a new file, `custom-roll.js`, that prompts the user for how many sides the dice should have, then simulates a roll of a dice with that many sides.

+## `rigged-dice.js`

-* Create a new file, `rigged-dice.js`, which prompts the user first for a number of sides, then for a rigged number.
+Create a new file, `rigged-dice.js`, which prompts the user for a rigged number using a 6-sided die.
 The dice should roll the rigged number twice as frequently as the other numbers!